typotheque/syllabics-knowledge/README.md

 ## ᐄᓅ ᐊᔨᒨᓐ  (Înû Ayimûn) / ᐄᔨᔫ ᐊᔨᒨᓐ (Îyiyû Ayimûn) (East James Bay Cree)

 East James Bay Cree (sometimes referred to as East Cree) is an umbrella term to refer to a collection of subdialects that share close linguistic features.
 These subdialects are primarily the coastal James Bay Cree communities, and those inland.
-Orthographically speaking, these sub dialects are all represented by the same system, and align on typographic preferences.
+Orthographically speaking, these sub dialects are all represented by the same system, and align on typographic and encoding preferences.
+The East James Bay Cree Syllabics follow the standard Syllabics representation in Unicode of the Round form style, with finals glyphs positioned vertically at the top line.

 ![East-Cree-Syllabics](https://user-images.githubusercontent.com/17300547/198727876-24ec7af1-ab3b-4e4d-8228-088e52e730ce.png)

+❶ Note that it is important in the East James Bay Cree Syllabics to have the `sh series (ᔐ ᔓ ᔕ ᔑ)` [represented in the Round form style and orientation](https://www.eastcree.org/cree/en/resources/how-to/cree-fonts/syllabic-font-orientation/), as shown in the below comparative figure:

 <img src="https://user-images.githubusercontent.com/17300547/203816901-f9bd6937-103e-481b-afb3-adaba34313f4.png" width="800">